rabbah/nimbella-cli/doc/README.md

 ---

-<h2 id="incorporating-build-steps-for-actions-and-web-content">Incorporating build steps for actions and web content</h2>
+## Incorporating build steps for actions and web content

 The _web_ directory and any directory that represents an action can be built automatically as part of deployment.
 You can trigger this behavior in one of three ways.

 *   By placing a file called `build.sh` (for Mac or Linux), or `build.cmd` (for Windows), or both, in each directory in which you want builds to occur.
 This could be the web directory for web content or any of the action directories.
 Each build file should contain a shell script to execute with the directory in which it’s placed as the current directory.
 **Note:** If both _.sh_ and _.cmd_ files are provided, only the one appropriate for the current operating system will be used.
 If only one is provided, the deployer will run on systems for which that kind of script is appropriate and indicate an error on other systems.

 *   By placing a file called `.build` in each directory in which you want builds to occur.
-The rules for this option are explained under [out-of-line builds](https://nimbella.io/downloads/nim/nim.html#OutOfLineBuild) below.
+The rules for this option are explained under [out-of-line builds](out-of-line-builds) below.

 *   By placing a `package.json` file in in each directory in which you want builds to occur.
 The presence of this file causes the following command `npm install --production`  to be executed.
 To override this command to use a `yarn` installation, use the flag `--yarn` on the `nim project deploy` command, which causes `yarn install --production` to be executed instead, with the directory as the current directory.